The No Free Lunch Theorem, Kolmogorov Complexity, and the Role of Inductive Biases in Machine Learning: Introduction

-We summarize our contributions as follows: \begin{itemize} \item We demonstrate the direct connection between compressibility and learnability that is implicit in no free lunch theorems by deriving a new no free lunch theorem using Kolmogorov complexity. \item We show that the low Kolmogorov complexity of real datasets can be directly derived from the machine learning models used to fit them. \item We compute the first cross-domain PAC-Bayes generalization bounds which show that neural networks such as convolutional architectures have low complexity biases that are relevant even on diverse tabular data far from what they were designed for. \item We demonstrate GPT-3’s preference for sequences generated by short expression trees, and we find that even randomly initialized language models have a simplicity bias. \item We argue through the PAC-Bayes lens why in principle model selection can be automated into a larger algorithm, and we provide explicit examples demonstrating how multiple models can be subsumed into a single powerful learner. \end{itemize}
+Moreover, a single learner, which supports a variety of functions but prefers simple ones, can solve a wide range of problems.
+We show that flexible models accompanied by a penalty encouraging simple solutions can solve problems at a variety of sample sizes.
+In fact, the historic evolution of machine learning supports the ability of a single learner to perform diverse tasks (see \cref{fig:tree}) as highly task-specific pre-neural algorithms, such as LDA \citep{blei2003latent} and HOG \citep{dalal2005histograms}, were replaced by neural architectures such as convolutional or recurrent models, and transformers can now handily perform all tasks listed in \cref{fig:tree}.
+We summarize some of our findings as follows: \begin{itemize}[leftmargin=6mm] \item We demonstrate the direct connection between compressibility and learnability that is implicit in no free lunch theorems by deriving a new no free lunch theorem using Kolmogorov complexity. \item We show that the low Kolmogorov complexity of real datasets can be directly derived from the machine learning models used to fit them. \item We compute the first cross-domain PAC-Bayes generalization bounds which show that neural networks such as convolutional architectures have low complexity biases that are relevant even on diverse tabular data far from what they were designed for. \item We demonstrate GPT-3’s preference for sequences generated by short expression trees, finding even randomly initialized language models have a simplicity bias. \end{itemize} In short, while no free lunch theorems are regularly used to justify specially tailored inductive biases \citep[e.g.,][]{ho2002simple, whitley2005complexity, ciuffo2013no, watson1999algorithm}, we show that real-world data are not only highly structured, but share structure to a large extent.
+We further show how intervening to embrace a flexible hypothesis space together with a simplicity bias can lead to effective learners in small and large data regimes.
+Our findings also explain recently observed phenomena, ranging from the generality of transformers to the lack of overfitting on test sets of popular benchmarks noted in \citet{recht2019imagenet}. \textbf{This position paper argues that low-complexity structure shared by real-world datasets and machine learning models enables broad generalization across domains and sample sizes with a single model class.} We summarize key takeaways throughout the paper in \myverb{blue}.